kiwix/kiwix-js/README.md

 - Google Chrome (or Chromium) >=58 (as an extension : https://chrome.google.com/webstore/detail/kiwix/donaljnlmapmngakoipdmehbfcioahhk)
 - Firefox OS >=1.2 (needs to be installed manually on the device with WebIDE)
 - Microsoft Edge (Chromium) >=80 (as an add-on : https://microsoftedge.microsoft.com/addons/detail/kiwix/jlepddlenlljlnnhjinfaciabanbnjbp)
-- Universal Windows Platform (UWP) >=10.0.10240 (as an HTML/JS application : see https://github.com/kiwix/kiwix-js-windows/)
+- Universal Windows Platform (UWP) >=10.0.10240, Electron and NWJS (as an HTML/JS application : see https://github.com/kiwix/kiwix-js-windows/)
 - Ubuntu Touch (as an application : https://open-store.io/app/kiwix)

 ### Deprecated platforms